idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 It also highlights the literal nature of Jesus' creation of "all things" that were made in the opening of John; this isn't hyperbole not including himself as Unitarians might argue.

-Presumably most arguing for Laz=DiLoved aren't intentionally trying to give leeway to Unitarianism, but they would unwittingly do so if some of the arguments I've found online in support of it are taken seriously, including this one.
+Presumably most arguing for Laz=DiscipleLoved aren't intentionally trying to give leeway to Unitarianism, but they would unwittingly do so if some of the arguments I've found online in support of it are taken seriously, including this one.

 I also gave examples against the more general related argument that poetic / nonliteral approaches are open to free interpretation or are generally unclear.